Careers at CPWDC

 - Assist in coordinating and convening quarterly Youth Council meetings.

-- Coordinate special youth related projects as assigned.
+- Coordinate special related projects as assigned.

 REQUIRED KNOWLEDGE, SKILLS, and QUALITIES